The Basic Message

 The Christian life is a life of ongoing repentance from sin and active trust in Jesus Christ in all areas of life.
 Underlying the Christian life is always the ongoing experience of God’s boundless love, mercy and grace in the forgiveness of sin.
 The Holy Spirit works in the life of the Christian to transform them into the moral likeness of Jesus Christ as they live in relationship with God.
 The Christian life is a communal life, as Jesus draws us into fellowship with other Christians as part of his family.
 It is also a hope-filled life, as the Christian waits for the return of Jesus to complete the redemption of the whole created order by putting a final end to all evil.

-For a concise explanation of the christian faith, visit 2 ways to live.
-For a useful website that addresses questions about the Christian faith, visit christianity.net.au.
-Our church regularly runs Christianity Explained courses and we would love to chat about the Christian faith, so feel free to contact us by phone or email.
+Our church regularly runs Christianity Explained courses and we would love to chat about the Christian faith, so feel free to contact us.

 The Underlying Doctrine